-After the loss of a loved one, friends and relatives often offer sympathy cards to comfort the bereaved.
-While etiquette dictates sending thank you notes for significant gestures, such as sending flowers, bringing food to your home or participating in the funeral service itself, it is not necessary to send thank you notes for sympathy cards.
+What is the etiquette for sending thank you cards for sympathy notes after the funeral?
+Is it considered compulsory you send a thank you for sympathy cards received?
+While etiquette dictates sending thank you notes for significant gestures, such as sending flowers, bringing food to your home, or participating in the funeral service itself, it is not necessary to send thank you notes for sympathy cards.

 Etiquette for Sympathy Card Thank You Notes

 According to Funeralwise.com, a thank you note is not needed for everyone who sends a sympathy card.
 Thank you notes should be sent to anyone that offered something beyond a simple card, but they are not required in response to a sympathy card alone.
 While it is always appropriate to send a thank you note if you would like, in this situation it is not necessary - and grieving survivors certainly may not need the added pressure of writing and addressing thank you notes.

 If you receive a sympathy card from someone who indicates no thank you is required, the sender is likely honoring the situation and making sure that you know that you are not expected to respond to the gesture.
 The fact that some people may make such a notation does not mean that you are required to send acknowledgements or expressions of gratitude to people who don't specify that a response isn't necessary.
 Even those who don't make a special notation will not likely expect to receive a thank you note after sending a sympathy card.

 If You Decide to Send a Thank You Note for Condolence Cards